Location: Pavillion B - 3rd floor - 3755 Côte-Saint-Catherine Road

 - discussion groups

-Occupational therapists are significantly involved in helping stabilize clients in crisis by use of a structured therapeutic environment and help to promote a healthy daily routine.
-Objectives of treatment are determined collaboratively with the interdisciplinary team and with the client.
+Occupational therapists are significantly involved in helping stabilize clients by use of a structured therapeutic environment and the introduction of a healthy and balanced daily routine.
+Specific objectives are identified for each client in collaboration with the individual and the interdisciplinary team.

-Finally, occupational therapists help to prepare clients for discharge by recommending appropriate living situations, occupational routine and other recommendation to promote the continuity of the recovery process.
+Finally, occupational therapists help prepare clients for discharge by recommending appropriate living situations, connecting clients with community services, helping clients establish a balanced occupational routine and apply coping strategies, and promoting the continuity of the recovery process by liaising with the outpatient treating team.

 Please refer to the attached pamphlet for more information and a description of the specific groups offered on the inpatient unit.